-Figure 6: Gray's character map of the Express Train Model.
-Recreated with permission of the author.
+Figure 6: Example character map of the Express Train Model.

 A maximum parsimony tree was then generated based on these characters, and the number of steps required.
 A second maximum parsimony tree was generated using linguistic data from 77 Austronesian languages comprising of 5,185 morphemes.
 The character tree was then mapped onto the linguistically produced tree to examine fit; if the tree fit well, it suggests an Express Train model of migration.
 The tree generated had 13 steps, which in comparison to the maximum fit (9, ie n-1) and the number of steps expected by chance (49) showed significant support for the Express Train version of events.
 This paper was fairly simple, and due to the nature of the study was unable to model an effective route for the slow train model, however it displayed the effectiveness phylogenetic techniques on linguistic problems.